 Covered pools save 30 to 50 percent of the water that would otherwise evaporate and 50 to 70 percent of the heating energy lost from a heated pool that isn’t covered.
 Heated pools use even more water, because the energy used to heat a pool would most likely come from a thermoelectric power plant.
 These plants withdraw billions of gallons of water each year across the US for their cooling systems.
 Covered pools save water and energy, and they save dollars, too.

 Car Washes Use Less Water than Garden Hoses

 Washing a car can help preserve its life, but it takes a lot of water – about 100 gallons, on average – to get a car clean if it’s washed at home with a hose.
 In addition, the accumulated dirt and grease that comes off a car goes into gutters and can end up in local waterways.
-Automatic and full-service car washes are a better option all around because they use much less water (15 to 60 gallons) and anything that comes off a car will go down a drain and into a wastewater treatment plant.
+There are better options – automatic and full-service car washes use less water (15 to 60 gallons) and anything that comes off a car will go down a drain and into a wastewater treatment plant.
 Some car washes even recycle their water.
 The best car wash in terms of water use is a self-service car wash.
 They use the least amount of water because of their high-pressure hoses and easy-to-turn-off pistol grips.

 Cars use water in other ways besides car washes.
 It takes a lot of water to make gasoline – approximately one to 2.5 gallons of water for one gallon of gasoline – which means that unnecessary driving trips waste water.
 Instead, ditch the car and carpool, walk, ride a bike or take public transportation.